Step OneRodent And Contamination Cleanup

 In most cases, yes.
 Shoreline cottages along the Sound in Noank, Groton Long Point, and Eastern Point take steady rodent pressure, and insulation contaminated with droppings, urine, or bat guano holds pathogens, allergens, and odor that move into the living space through attic air.
 It cannot be cleaned in place.
 We remove the contaminated insulation under HEPA containment, sanitize and deodorize the deck, seal the roofline and soffit entry points, and then install new insulation.

 No. The federal Energy Efficient Home Improvement Credit for insulation, IRS Section 25C, ended on December 31, 2025 and does not apply to projects completed in 2026.
 Homeowners who completed qualifying work by the end of 2025 may still claim it on their 2025 return.
-For 2026 Groton projects, the savings come from Energize CT Home Energy Solutions on the new insulation.
+For 2026 Groton projects, the savings come from the Groton Utilities insulation rebate on the new insulation rather than from Energize Connecticut, which does not serve Groton Utilities customers.